 - Not being a bank and not having to develop a new payment infrastructure reduces costs as the development costs are on the software rather than the hardware side, which reduces fixed and ongoing costs as the maintenance of the bank accounts and bank-related compliances become the responsibility of the bank partner.
-In the cases of PayPal, its main costs are incurred in software maintenance and R&D. In PayPal’s business model, the marginal cost of processing one more transaction or having one more user, is minimal and the system is easily scalable.
+In the case of PayPal, its main costs are incurred in software maintenance and R&D. In PayPal’s business model, the marginal cost of processing one more transaction or having one more user is minimal and the system is easily scalable.

 Therefore considering the relatively stable revenues and the low fixed and marginal costs, digital wallets can have much higher profit margins compared to traditional financial institutions in offering payment services.

 Barriers to entry for pure digital wallets are low.
 Partnerships between competent software development teams and a good bank partner can lead to a digital wallet that can handle payments easily.
 And consequently, competition can be fierce in the space, depending on the regulatory environment, particularly in emerging markets.
 Therefore, (product) differentiation will be key to success.

 Furthermore, the revenue models of pure digital wallets such as PayPal, do not create many incentives for people to keep their money in the ecosystem, as it’s not earning any interest.
 So users will only keep the minimum balance.